 The house is equipped with Wi-Fi, TV, laundry room and everything needed for a working kitchen.
 Participants will share 3 rooms, 3 bathrooms, living room, dining room, kitchen, office and garden area with a swimming pool.
-The rooms are mixed gender, however whenever possible the distribution will be arranged as to have separate gender rooms.
+All of our bedrooms and bathrooms are gender neutral.